bueler/perf-model-ism/README.md

 # perf-model-ism

-short commentary: a performance model for time-stepping ice sheet simulations
+a performance analysis of time-stepping ice sheet simulations